kuzzleio/kuzzle/src/ROADMAP.md

 # Roadmap

-There is an unordered features list that will be implemented:
+Here is an unordered features list that will be implemented:

 * Multi DB
 * SDK